 Alaska Ski Basics

 Remember that Alaska is a seasonal cruise port.
 What that means is that you will only be able to cruise to Alaska during select months of the year.
 The Alaska cruise season generally runs from May to September.
-With June, July and August being the highest season attracting the most travelers as I mentioned before.
+June, July, and August are the highest season attracting the most travelers as I mentioned before.
 So I think it is important to pick which month to be there since there are variations in rains, temperature, and the amount of wildlife you will see.

 Best Time of Year to Go